The churches of Christ Greet You (Romans

 Is there any sense

-in which the churches of Christ are different?
-Is there any sense in
+the churches of Christ are different?
+Is there any sense in which we

 Illustration: You may find that church "A" believes in